Edinburgh-Genome-Foundry/DnaWeaver/README.rst

     <br /><br />
     </p>

 Site-directed mutagenesis
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-A common cloning operation is the domestication of physical genetic part for a
+A common cloning operation is the domestication of a genetic part for a
 given assembly standard.
 Many Golden Gate assembly standards forbid BsaI and
-BsmBI restriction sites in parts sequences.
+BsmBI restriction sites in part sequences.
 If one wanted to use the wildtype
-E. coli gene *yeeJ*, one would need to first remove the BsaI and BsmBI sites at
+*E. coli* gene *yeeJ*, one would need to first remove the BsaI and BsmBI sites at
 positions 453, 2284, 3979, 5455 and 5990 in the gene sequence.
 This can be done
 via site-directed mutagenesis, where regions of the chromosome are PCR-amplified
 at precise locations using carefully-designed primers.
 These primers have overhangs